QuickBirdEng/XCoordinator/README.md

 ### Components

 #### 🎢 Route
-Describes a navigation path.
-Creates transition and loads view (and corresponding view model) with the help of the coordinator performing the transition.
+Describes possible navigation paths within a flow, i.e. a collection of closely related scenes.

 #### 👨‍✈️ Coordinator
-An object coordinating the transition to a set of routes pointing to views or other coordinators.
+An object coordinating the transition to a set of routes pointing to views or other coordinators by creating and performing transitions, loading views and ViewModels.

 #### ✈️ Transition
 Transitions describe the navigation from one view to another view.
-  - ViewTransition: Supports basic transitions that every view controller supports
-  - NavigationTransition: Adds navigation controller specific transitions
+Transitions are available based on the type of the root view controller in use.
+Example: Whereas `ViewTransition` only supports basic transitions that every view controller supports, `NavigationTransition` adds navigation controller specific transitions.

 #### 🏗 Transition Types
 Describes presentation/dismissal of a view including the type of the transition and the animation used.
+Most often used are the following transition types:
   - present: present view controller.
   - embed: embed view controller to a container view.
   - dismiss: dismiss the view controller that was presented modally by the view controller.